This article appeared in Knife Magazine in December 2020.

 By Daniel C. Lawson, Attorney and Knife Expert

-Widespread belief persists about the existence of a “bigfoot” hominid in North American forests.
-Likewise, many believe there is a get-out-of-jail free “collector” exception to laws regarding the possession of restricted or prohibited knives.
+A widespread belief persists about the existence of a “bigfoot” hominid in North American forests.
+Likewise, many believe there is a get-out-of-jail-free “collector” exception to laws regarding the possession of restricted or prohibited knives.
 Some states do provide limited exceptions in applicable statutes for antique weapons, including knives.

 The essential facts underlying the petitioner’s conviction are as follows.
 The petitioner, while using a fake identity, purchased an illegal assault weapon from a New Haven pawn shop.
 During the police investigation into that improper purchase, the police learned that in addition to engaging in that criminal conduct, the petitioner also illegally purchased other firearms.
 Thereafter, the police obtained a search warrant for the petitioner’s residence and found multiple illegal firearms, a large quantity of sophisticated bomb making materials, literature on how to make incendiary devices, false identification, and other weaponry.
 (State v Cornelius – unreported).